sitepilot/autopilot-stack/README.md

 * Copy `.env.example` to `.env` and modify it to your needs.
 * Run `./autopilot install` to start the Docker containers and install Autopilot.

+## Update

+* Pull the latest configuration with `git pull`.
+* Run `./autopilot update` to update the Docker containers and update Autopilot.

 ## Services

 The Autopilot Stack consists out of the following services: